 Curiosity is her main tool in photography and in life.

 She would like her photographs to be like questions.
 Like scenes from a movie.
 The immediate, the unguarded moments.
 She says: "I follow my intuition when shooting, trusting it will lead me to the pictures that move me, the small stories or moments that mean something to me.
 The emotional aspect and content is my focus.
-My photographing is not so much about thinking, more about something not yet put in words or planned - the fractions, what passes by, what is not permanent.
+When I photograph it's not about thinking, it's more about something not yet put in words or planned - the fractions, what passes by, what is not permanent.

 About the passion for urban photography:

 "I spent my childhood and youth on the Norwegian countryside, and I was always fascinated by the unpredictable soul of the city.
 Surprises, possibilities, questions.
 Scenes that take place on the corners of the streets, inside the apartments and in the cafes, in cars and in the underground.
 Architecture, stories, people, lives.
-To me, wandering in the streets, allowing the scenes to surprise me, is like opening a box full of endless treasures.
+To me, wandering the streets, allowing the scenes to surprise me, is like opening a box full of treasures.
 They just never end.
 The unexpected reality is more interesting than I could ever stage.
 I am interested in different aspects of identity, and this might influence my way of looking at the city and the people in it - and it might influence my pictures, too.
 The boundaries and the lack of boundaries between people.
 The individuals and the crowds - being an individual in the crowd, and being part of the crowd as an individual.
 But still, the shooting process is not a rational one, it's intuitive".

-Merethe Wessel-Berg's works are exhibited in Germany, Spain, Belgium, Italy, Crimea, Thailand, Uzbekistan, Hungary, Poland, Serbia, Greece, Russia, U.S, Taiwan, Philippines, Belarus, China and Norway.
+Merethe Wessel-Berg's works are exhibited in Germany, Spain, Belgium, Italy, Crimea, Thailand, Uzbekistan, Hungary, Japan, Poland, UK, Serbia, Greece, Russia, U.S, Taiwan, Philippines, Belarus, China and Norway.

 Featured in Photography/ Arts Paper Magazines: